Kmaschta/django-algolia/docs/configuration.md

 ### TEST_MODE

 You can activate a test mode.
-If this is the case, Django-Algolia will no longer request the Algolia's API and when you'll do a search query, it will return a "test data" defined in the AlgoliaIndexer (actually empty).
+If this is the case, Django-Algolia will no longer request the Algolia's API and when yo'll do a search query, it will return a "test data" defined in the AlgoliaIndexer (actually empty).

 Useful if you run unit tests or if you have an integration continue system.